 How to cook asparagus

 Growing up, there was no vegetable I hated more than asparagus.
 That’s because we always had it canned.
-Seriously, there is nothing worse than over-cooked gray-green asparagus.
-But there is nothing more divine that freshly-picked asparagus cooked to perfection.
+Seriously, there is nothing yukkier than over-cooked gray-green asparagus. on the other hand, there is nothing more divine than freshly-picked asparagus cooked to perfection.

 Pick the spears when they are 5″ or taller and at least the diameter of a pencil.
 Unlike what you buy in the store, the thicker spears are actually more flavorful.
 That’s because what you buy in the store left the field a week or more ago and is a dried-out, fibrous shell of what it once was.
 The spear tip should be well-formed but not yet opening.
 Cut it about 1″ above the ground.